Hidden dualities in 1D quasiperiodic lattice models: Spectral duality

-The presented results raise the question on whether hidden duality transformations are associated with generic localization-delocalization transitions in 1D QPS.
-We propose in Sec.$\,$\ref{sec:DualityTransformation} that this should be the case, but in general such duality may not be well defined for low-order approximants.
-As an example, we look into the FS for CA of the AA-NNN at fixed $V=2.1$ and $t_{2}=0.2$, and variable $E$ {[}see Fig.$\,$\ref{fig:AA_NNN_tac1_tac2o3}{]}.
+The results we presented up to now naturally raise the question of whether a hidden duality transformation generalizing that found by AA exist for a generic localization-delocalization transitions in 1D QPS.
+We make the case for its existence in Sec.$\,$\ref{sec:DualityTransformation} .
+However, it is worth noting that in general such duality may not be well defined for low-order approximants.
+As an example, consider the FS for CA of the AA-NNN at fixed $V=2.1$ and $t_{2}=0.2$, and variable $E$ {[}see Fig.$\,$\ref{fig:AA_NNN_tac1_tac2o3}{]}.
 For $\tau_{c}=1$ there is no SD energy for which the FS is invariant under the $\varphi\leftrightarrow\kappa$ interchange, as seen in the top row panel of Fig.$\,$\ref{fig:AA_NNN_tac1_tac2o3}.
-For the higher-order approximant shown in the bottom row panel, $\tau_{c}=2/3$, this invariance seems to occur for $E\approx0.07$.
-In fact, a more detailed analysis shows that the invariance is not yet perfect for this approximant, but becomes increasingly better for higher-order approximants (see SM).
+For the higher-order approximant shown in the bottom row panel, $\tau_{c}=2/3$, the invariance seems to occur for $E_{c}\approx0.07$.
+In fact, a more detailed analysis shows that the invariance is not yet perfect for this approximant, but becomes increasingly better for higher-order approximants (see Appendix$\,$\ref{subsec:estimate_VR_tR_ER}).
+Indeed, for all the models studied, we observe that the FS always acquires the simple shapes shown in Fig.$\,$\ref{fig:phi_k_curves}(b), close to the critical point and for CA of high-enough order.